wlabatey/job_scraper/README.md

 ## To Do

-- Use DynamoDB for storage instead of s3.
-Use the [AWS Javascript SDK](https://aws.amazon.com/sdk-for-browser/) & [AWS Python SDK](https://aws.amazon.com/sdk-for-python/).
-Will need to check for existing jobs in table to avoid duplicates on new scrapes.
-Check pricing.
 - Add more job boards (weworkremotely, remotive, indeed, reed).
 - Add 'hide' checkbox to each job element.
 - Consider adding tabs to display the different job boards separately when they are done.
+- ~~Use DynamoDB for storage instead of s3.
+Use the [AWS Javascript SDK](https://aws.amazon.com/sdk-for-browser/) & [AWS Python SDK](https://aws.amazon.com/sdk-for-python/).
+Will need to check for existing jobs in table to avoid duplicates on new scrapes.
+Check pricing.~~ Done.
+Approx. $2/month.
 - ~~Implement JSON export pipeline to export each spider's results into separate json files, then fetch and display each json file separately.~~
 - ~~Use javascript instead of php to dynamically create the page elements.~~
 - ~~Host the static file on S3.~~